Promoting service within our community

 - Sewing and ironing pillow cases for children in area hospitals

-Although students are practicing social distancing right now, it does not mean that we can’t still provide service to the community.
-Virtual service learning can be as simple as shopping for food and delivering it to a food pantry (students must do all aspects of this service), and helping neighbors by walking the dog, raking leaves, or mowing the lawn (remember: this is service so the student cannot get paid).
+Students do not need to be at school to do service learning.
+Service learning can be as simple as shopping for food and delivering it to a food pantry (students must do all aspects of this service), and helping neighbors by walking the dog, raking leaves, or mowing the lawn (remember: this is service so the student cannot get paid).

-Play this online trivia game to earn grains of rice which are sent to third world countries to help world hunger https://www.Freerice.com
+Play this online trivia game to earn grains of rice which are sent to third world countries to help world hunger.
+Parents can verify hours dedicated to Freerice and then students submit a service hour entry on x2Vol for approval of your hours.

-Make origami cranes and send them to this organization provides origami cranes to send as healing for people battling cancer.
-Instructions on how to make the cranes:
+Hands-on Activities: Cranes for Cancer: Make origami cranes using 6”x6” paper and send them to this organization provides origami cranes to send as healing for people battling cancer.
+Instructions on how to make the cranes.
+Parents can verify hours dedicated to making cranes and then students submit a service hour entry on x2Vol for approval of your hours.

-Where to send the cranes once completed with your name and return address:
+Where to send the cranes once completed with your name and return address (note, you are responsible for mailing costs): Karen Grinfeld 11140 N. Canada Ridge Drive Tucson, AZ 85737 [email protected]

 Make dog toys out of old t-shirts and tennis balls and deliver them to area animal shelters.
-Instructions on how to make dog toys to donate to shelters:
+Here are nstructions on how to make dog toys to donate to shelters.
+Service hours are provided for creating the toys and delivering them to the shelters.
+Parents can verify hours dedicated to making dog toys and then students submit a service hour entry on x2Vol for approval of your hours.

 Collect used crayons from your friends, neighbors, and your own house.
 Crayon Initiative will melt them down and make new crayons to be distributed to pediatric units in hospitals.
-Information on collecting, sorting, and mailing crayons to Crayon Initiative:
+Information on collecting, sorting, and mailing crayons to Crayon Initiative.
+Parents can verify hours dedicated to collecting, sorting, and mailing crayons and then students submit a service hour entry on x2Vol for approval of your hours.